plolcott/x86utm/README.md

 # x86utm operating system

+**Proof Theoretic Semantics halt prover HHH correctly determines that its input DD is ungrounded in its atomic base of the operational semantics of the C programming language.**

+**When proof theoretic semantics (PTS) halt prover HHH correctly simulates its input DD until HHH correctly determines that its simulated DD cannot possibly reach its own simulated final state in any finite number of steps then HHH is necessarily correct to abort its simulation of DD and reject this input as a non-terminating proof.**

 The x86utm operating system enables functions written in C to be simulated in Debug Step mode by another C function using an x86 emulator. x86utm.exe takes the COFF object file: Halt7.obj as its command line parameter. x86utm.exe sends its standard output to Halt7out.txt.
 Halt7.obj was generated from compiling Halt7.c with a Microsoft compiler.